OussamaTabzioui/Gen-store-e-commerce/README.md

 2. **Set up the database**:
    - Create a MySQL database named `gen_store`.
    - Import the SQL file provided in the `database` directory to set up the necessary tables.
-   - create tables from file sql_creator.php
+   - create tables from file (frontEnd/template/php/sql_creator.php)

 3. **Configure the application**:
    - Update the `config.php` file with your database credentials.